lambda-orm/lambdaorm-labs/labs/svc/03-northwind-cqrs/README.md

 **In this laboratory we will see:**

-Configure postgres databases, mysql, mongo and a lambdaorm service using docker-compose.
+Configure postgres databases, mysql, mongo and a lambdaorm service using docker compose.
 How to configure different stages:

 - default: where domain entities are mapped to different data sources.